MicrosoftDocs/win32/desktop-src/wic/-wic-bitmapsources-howto-flipandrotate.md

 ---
-Description: 'This topic demonstrates how to rotate an IWICBitmapSource by using an IWICBitmapFlipRotator component.' ms.assetid: '371c7759-0165-4a2a-b2ff-f9c8a31053a4'
+Description: This topic demonstrates how to rotate an IWICBitmapSource by using an IWICBitmapFlipRotator component. ms.assetid: 371c7759-0165-4a2a-b2ff-f9c8a31053a4
-title: How to Flip and Rotate a Bitmap Source
+title: How to Flip and Rotate a Bitmap Source ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # How to Flip and Rotate a Bitmap Source

-This topic demonstrates how to rotate an [**IWICBitmapSource**](-wic-codec-iwicbitmapsource.md) by using an [**IWICBitmapFlipRotator**](-wic-codec-iwicbitmapfliprotator.md) component.
+This topic demonstrates how to rotate an [**IWICBitmapSource**](/windows/win32/Wincodec/nn-wincodec-iwicbitmapsource?branch=master) by using an [**IWICBitmapFlipRotator**](/windows/win32/Wincodec/nn-wincodec-iwicbitmapfliprotator?branch=master) component.

 To flip and rotate a bitmap source

-1. Create an [**IWICImagingFactory**](-wic-codec-iwicimagingfactory.md) object to create Windows Imaging Component (WIC) objects.
+1. Create an [**IWICImagingFactory**](/windows/win32/Wincodec/nn-wincodec-iwicimagingfactory?branch=master) object to create Windows Imaging Component (WIC) objects.

     ```C++
     // Create WIC factory